 Vision Statement Definition: Everything You Need to Know

-The best vision statement definition is a declaration of an organization's mid-term and long-term goals.4 min read
+The best vision statement definition is a declaration of how an organization intends to meet its long-term goals and why it is in business.4 min read

-The best vision statement definition is a declaration of an organization's mid-term and long-term goals.
+The best vision statement definition is a declaration of how an organization intends to meet its long-term goals and why it is in business.

 One of the good things about a vision statement is that it can be used for your entire company or for a single division.
 No matter the scope of your vision statement, it should be used to indicate where you want your company to go.